Inedo/inedo-docs/ProGet/administration/localization.md

 keywords: proget, administration, localization, translations
 ---

 Localization allows for ProGet to be translated into your local language.
 Currently ProGet only supports English (en-US), but Japanese (ja-JP) is coming soon.
 You can also submit new language or modifications to existing language to Inedo to be included in ProGet's official language support.
+Localization is available starting in ProGet 5.3.9.

 # Changing Your Language{#change-language data-title="Change Your Language"}